 The facility is mounted on rubberised bearings to provide earthquake proofing.

 Positioned away from flight paths, but close to road transport and data fibre links, the facility is mounted on rubberised bearings to provide earthquake proofing.
-While its foundations stretch 19 metres down to the bedrock, the data centre’s position on soft peat protects it from vibration – an important feature for data storage.
+While its foundations stretch 19 metres down to the bedrock, the data center’s position on soft peat protects it from vibration – an important feature for data storage.

 State-of-the-art, safe and secure

-Billed as one of New Zealand’s “safest and most secure” buildings, Spark’s data centre was awarded a Tier 3 reliability rating from the Telecommunications Industry Association.
+Billed as one of New Zealand’s “safest and most secure” buildings, Spark’s data center was awarded a Tier 3 reliability rating from the Telecommunications Industry Association.
 This rating means customers can expect no more than 1.6 hours unplanned downtime a year.

 million in value